To set up Dynatrace monitoring on your Kubernetes cluster, please follow the official Dynatrace documentation on Deploy Dynatrace Operator.

 KEPTN_BRIDGE_URL.
 For further details about this value, please see Authenticate Keptn Bridge.

-If running on a Unix/Linux based system, you can use environment variables to set the values of the credentials.
+If running on a Unix/Linux based system, you can use environment variables to set the values of these credentials just as you did for the Dynatrace tenant credentials above.
 It is also fine to just replace the variables with values in the

 The Dynatrace integration into Keptn is handled by the dynatrace-service.

 Specify the version of the dynatrace-service you want to deploy.
-Please see the compatibility matrix of the dynatrace-service to pick the version that works with your Keptn.
+Please see the compatibility matrix of the dynatrace-service to pick the version that works with your Keptn version.

 To install the dynatrace-service, execute: